Open-Succinct-Community/swf-all/README.markdown

 Find your project in a subdirectory by the name of your artifactId.

-cd "your artifact id"
+cd <your artifact id>

 Modify src/main/resources/config/swf.properties and set appropriate jdbc connection parameters.
+The Default properties would connect to an embedded derby instance that would be automatically created on application deployment.

 mvn compile exec:java -Dexec.mainClass="com.venky.swf.JettyServer"

 Your webapp is up on port localhost:8080.
 You can add or remove model interfaces and see how it effects the Application.

 Note: The default user created is root with password root.
-You can change the password of this user from your app.
+You can change the password of this user after you login to the application the first time.

 Reverse Engineering